Did you know that driving without enough sleep can be as hazardous as operating a vehicle while intoxicated?

 Contact Us If You Have Been in a Vehicle Accident

-If you or a family member has been injured in a car accident or by any type of personal injury, please contact the Sevenish Law Firm immediately.
-Our experienced attorneys will fight for the compensation that you deserve.
+If you or a family member has been injured in a car accident due to a driver who has been drinking or fallen asleep at the wheel, contact the Sevenish Law Firm immediately.
+Our attorneys will fight for the compensation that you deserve.
 Please call us for a free consultation.
-Attorney Randall Sevenish, personal injury attorney in Indianapolis, will fight to secure justice for you and your family.
-You can reach us at 800-278-9200 or contact us via the website.
+You can reach us at 800-278-9200.